jtgry/lakemartinchiro/site/content/_index.md

   heading: Our Mission
   content: Our mission at Lake Martin Chiropractic is to educate the community on
-    the importance of a balanced nervous system, appropriate diet, and active lifestyle, as well as empowers many people as possible to take a proactive approach in their pursuit of optimal health through chiropractic care.
+    the importance of a balanced nervous system, appropriate diet, and active lifestyle, as well as empower as many people as possible to take a proactive approach in their pursuit of optimal health through chiropractic care.
   image: images/chiro-spine.svg
 - template: block-expanded
   heading: Chiropractic Care